 It’s a beautiful morning here in Smederevo.
-Last night we stayed at Milos’ place, our Warmshowers host, and now we’re getting ready for the road to Belgrade, the capital of Serbia.
+Yesterday we visited the Smederevo fortress and the city.
+We stayed at Milos’ place, our Warmshowers host, and talked about our adventures.
+Now we’re getting ready for the road to Belgrade, the capital of Serbia.

 The best road for bicycle tourists from Smederevo to Belgrade is on the Northern side of the Danube.
 Milos recommended us this route for its lack of intense traffic and climbs.
 Leaving Smederevo behind, we cross the river and head West, over the fields.

 Just a few pedals’ turn and a horrible smell strikes us.
 What could it be?
 It reeks, it stinks like rotting corpses.
 It turns out it comes out from a dog food factory in Kovin, a town we are passing by.
 Just writing about it and remembering the feeling makes my stomach turn!
 I can only imagine how Adelina felt it, due to waking up a bit under the weather.
 Since leaving Milos’ place, her tummy has been rumbling and her energy was quite low.
 I decided that we are going to stop whenever she feels like it, take the train to Belgrade or even camp in the field, if we have to.
 Adelina’s well being and enjoyment of our trip are very important to me.